|

 RISC uses a small number of (supposedly) very efficient commands to perform all required operations.
 CISC has a wide set of commands - often one for each function.

 Nowadays, there's not much of a performance difference between comparable CISC and RISC processors.
 E.g. The Pentium II processor tends to be a little better handling text than a PowerPC.
 While the PowerPC tends to handle graphics faster.
-Though, there's
+Though, there's not much in it.

 At Layer 2 of the OSI Reference Model.